 The conversion is initiated on the falling edge of \overline{CS} , as described in the Serial Interface section.
-To ensure that the part remains fully powered up at all times, $\overline{\text{CS}}$ must remain low until at least 10 SCLK falling edges have elapsed after the falling edge of $\overline{\text{CS}}$.
-If $\overline{\text{CS}}$ is brought high any time after the 10th SCLK falling edge but before the 14th SCLK falling edge, the part remains powered up, but the conversion is terminated and $D{\text{OUT}}A$ and $D{\text{OUT}}B$ go back into three-state.
+To ensure that the part remains fully powered up at all times, \overline{CS} must remain low until at least 10 SCLK falling edges have elapsed after the falling edge of CS.
+If CS is brought high any time after the 10th SCLK falling edge but before the 14th SCLK falling edge, the part remains powered up, but the conversion is terminated and Dout A and D{OUT}B go back into three-state.
 Fourteen serial clock cycles are required to complete the conversion and access the conversion result.
-The D{OUT} line does not return to three-state after 14 SCLK cycles have elapsed, but instead does so when CS is brought high again.
-If CS is left low for another 2 SCLK cycles (for example, if only a 16 SCLK burst is available), two trailing zeros are clocked out after the data.
-If CS is left low for a further 14 (or 16) SCLK cycles, the result from the other ADC on board is also accessed on the same D{OUT} line, as shown in Figure 42 (see the Serial Interface section).
+The D{OUT} line does not return to three-state after 14 SCLK cycles have elapsed, but instead does so when \overline{CS} is brought high again.
+If $\overline{\text{CS}}$ is left low for another 2 SCLK cycles (for example, if only a 16 SCLK burst is available), two trailing zeros are clocked out after the data.
+If \overline{CS} is left low for a further 14 (or16) SCLK cycles, the result from the other ADC on board is also accessed on the same D{OUT} line, as shown in Figure 42 (see the Serial Interface section).

-When 32 SCLK cycles have elapsed, the \underline{D}{OUT} line returns to three-state on the 32^{nd} SCLK falling edge.
+Once 32 SCLK cycles have elapsed, the D{OUT} line returns to three-state on the 32^{nd} SCLK falling edge.
 If \overline{CS} is brought high prior to this, the D{OUT} line returns to three-state at that point.
-Therefore, \overline{CS} can idle low after 32 SCLK cycles until it is brought high again sometime prior to the next conversion (effectively idling \overline{CS} low), if so desired, because the bus still returns to three-state upon completion of the dual result read.
+Therefore, \overline{CS} may idle low after 32 SCLK cycles until it is brought high again sometime prior to the next conversion (effectively idling \overline{CS} low), if so desired, because the bus still returns to three-state upon completion of the dual result read.

-When a data transfer is complete and $D{OUT}A$ and $D{OUT}B$ have returned to three-state, another conversion can be initiated after the quiet time, t{QUIET} , has elapsed by bringing \overline{CS} low again (assuming the required acquisition time is allowed).
+Once a data transfer is complete and $D{OUT}A$ and $D{OUT}B$ have returned to three-state, another conversion can be initiated after the quiet time, t{QUIET} , has elapsed by bringing \overline{CS} low again (assuming the required acquisition time is allowed).